microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

 - State of the art - Extensive pre-trained transformer-based models for conversational applications
 - Extremely fast inference time: Written in C++ for performance
 - Cross-platform support: Runs on Windows, Linux and Mac OS X, including Cloud platforms
 - Free to use: Language models are deployed alongside your bot and runs in memory.
-No external services required.
+No external services required

 ## Getting started

 ### Limitations
 For this preview release, please be aware of these limitations:

 1. Orchestrator has to be deployed on an x64 platform.
-If you are deploying your bot to a cloud service, please be aware that you need to publish your bot with `win-x64` enabled, and enable x64.
+If you are deploying your bot to a cloud service, please be aware that you need to publish your bot with a `win-x64` [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish), or use Composer's built-in Azure deployment.

 1. We are supporting English-only for this release.

 1. Orchestrator does not support entity extraction for this release.
 Any entities declared in your LU file will be ignored.

+1. A default base model is provided with this release.
+Future models will be made available for Composer users at a later date.

 Please see the [roadmap](https://github.com/microsoft/botframework-sdk/blob/main/Orchestrator/docs/Overview.md#Roadmap) for when these features will be added to Orchestrator.